blacklightpy/vaultofknowledge/Common Problems with Religions.md

 - Hinduism
 	- Casteism
 		- The Vedic texts were originally written by Indo-Europeans with positive goals, describing mythological civilizations comprised of a hierarchical society, where the roles are taken up by choice, but as time went on, it was used to segregate people into castes, and also started rampant idol worship
+- Sree Narayana Religion
+	- Casteist Superiority Complex
+		- Sree Narayana Guru said "one caste, one religion, for all man"
+		- But the Ezhava caste members after his dead maintai
 - Atheism
 	- Because you can't see or form an explanation about something, it doesn't exist